What is Causing that Back or Neck Pain

 Your top priority should be to receive an accurate diagnosis.
-Dr. Phelan is an outstanding diagnostician, and he will provide you with the most conservative plan possible to help you to heal as quickly as possible.
-When treatment plans require services outside of spinal manipulation, physiotherapy, exercise, ergonomic lifestyle changes, or massage, then Dr. Phelan will not hesitate to refer you to another highly qualified provider.
+Dr. Wagoner is an outstanding diagnostician, and he will provide you with the most conservative plan possible to help you to heal as quickly as possible.
+When treatment plans require services outside of spinal manipulation, physiotherapy, exercise, ergonomic lifestyle changes, or massage, then Dr. Wagoner will not hesitate to refer you to another highly qualified provider.

 If you’re interested in speaking with us about back or neck pain, please go to our website, http://www.wakeforestchiropractic.com.
 If you would like to make an appointment, please get in contact with us by calling (919) 562-0302.
 We would be happy to help you.
 Thank you.